Trials Rising: Development

 The game was announced by Ubisoft at its E3 2018 press conference.
 Ubisoft RedLynx and Ubisoft Kyiv served as lead developers on the title.
 In order to ensure that players will understand the game's control scheme and gameplay mechanics, Ubisoft RedLynx invited several YouTubers and members of the Trials community to test and provide feedback regarding the game's tutorial (among those invited were Achievement Hunter's Gavin Free and Jack Pattillo, both of whom provided shouts for the playable biker).
 A closed beta was held in September 2018, followed by an open beta in the week prior to release in February 2019.
-Trials Rising was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on February 26, 2019, for Stadia on November 19, 2019, and for Amazon Luna on December 10, 2020.
+Trials Rising was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on February 26, 2019 and for Stadia on November 19, 2019.

 Reception

 The game received generally positive critic reviews according to review aggregator Metacritic.

 Accolades

 The game was nominated for "Best Racing Game" at the 2018 Game Critics Awards, and for "Racing Game of the Year" at the 23rd Annual D.I.C.E.
 Awards.